 Death and Taxes

-For booze, more than 600 bottles line a four-metre-tall back bar, fuelling a 30-drink-strong cocktail list.
-You might try a Dr. Know-All, with Tanqueray gin, snow pea, vanilla and peppermint crème, shaken with egg whites; the Huntsman – and old-fashioned style mix of Singleton 12 scotch whisky, manzanilla, Benedictine and apple caramel; or a sunnier Sleeping Giant, with pamper Anejo rum, pineapple and coconut curd, Pedro Ximenez and Branca Menta.
+For booze, more than 600 bottles line a four-metre-tall back bar.
+The 30-drink-strong cocktail list includes the Dr. Know-All, with Tanqueray gin, snow pea, vanilla and peppermint crème, shaken with egg whites; the Huntsman – and old-fashioned style mix of Singleton 12 scotch whisky, manzanilla, Benedictine and apple caramel; or a sunnier Sleeping Giant, with pamper Anejo rum, pineapple and coconut curd, Pedro Ximenez and Branca Menta.
 There are also 40 bottles of wine, including a bunch of dessert vinos.

 There’s no food menu, but Death and Taxes shares Cobbler’s approach – BYO grub is accepted and even encouraged.